Skip to main content

 Holistic review refers to the consideration of a variety of variables when evaluating a candidate for admission into a graduate degree program.
 The Division of Graduate Education and Postdoctoral Affairs encourages all graduate programs at UC San Diego to adopt holistic admissions practices.

-In accordance with applicable Federal and State law and University policy, the University of California does not discriminate, or grant preferences, on the basis of race, color, national origin, religion, sex, disability, and/or other protected categories.
-All programs and initiatives coordinated by the University of California Division of Graduate Education and Postdoctoral Affairs are designed and implemented in full compliance with Proposition 209 and the University of California Anti-Discrimination Policy.
+Non Discrimination Statement: In accordance with applicable Federal and State law and University policy, the University of California does not discriminate, or grant preferences, on the basis of race, color, national origin, religion, sex, disability, and/or other protected categories.
+More information about Proposition 209 can be found here.
+More information about the University of California Anti-Discrimination Policy can be found here.